bhauman/figwheel-main/docs/docs/compile_config.md

 ```
 ## The `:asset-path` option

-Only affects the build if you are using a `:main` option with
+Only affects the build if you are using the `:main` option with
 `:optimizations :none`.
 The generated bootstrap script in the
 `:output-to` file needs to know the path to your temporary files in
 `:output-dir`.
 This path is relative to your webroot.